CarolinaZaky/Petsnagoa/README.md

 -│ ├── facturas/
 -│ └── historial/
 -├── database/
--│ └── petsnagüa.sql
+-│ └── petsnagoa.sql

 ```

-## 🐾 PetsNagüa – Mini Project for Pet Store Management
+## 🐾 Petsnagoa – Mini Project for Pet Store Management

 **Developed by Marian Castillo**

-PetsNagüa is a desktop application created as an academic mini project.
+Petsnagoa is a desktop application created as an academic mini project.
 Its goal is to simplify purchase management in pet stores through an intuitive interface and essential features such as client registration, product management, invoicing, and purchase history visualization.

 ---